 If you’ve followed me for any length of time you’ll know I’m obsessed with my cycle.
 For anyone who hasn’t heard me talk about this I will quickly explain the basics of the menstrual cycle.
 You have 4 phases in your cycle, each with their own set of hormone changes which can really affect your mood and your energy levels.

-the premenstrual stage, which is the time between ovulation and the start of your next period – this is the Autumn phase.
+• the premenstrual phase, which is the time between ovulation and the start of your next period – this is the Autumn phase.

 When you get your next period the cycle starts again and you’re back to the Winter phase.

-Now, if you’re using hormonal contraceptives, your body might not accurately follow this pattern because of the way hormonal contraceptives work.
+If you’re using hormonal contraceptives, your body might not follow this pattern because of the way hormonal contraceptives work.
 One of the ways they work is to stop you from ovulating, and because you’re not ovulating, you’re not having a proper cycle – so what I’m about to share might not resonate with you if that’s the case.

 So, the seasons look something like this:

-So that's the 4 seasons, but what about body confidence?
-I’m gonna run you through some of the changes that happen within your body during each season so hopefully you can better understand why you might feel a bit all over the place one week to the next.
+That’s the 4 seasons, but what does this have to do with body confidence?
+I’m gonna run you through some of the changes that happen within your body during each season so you can better understand why you might feel a bit all over the place one week to the next.

-I'm gonna start with Autumn, because if any of the phases has you feeling shitty, likely it will be this one.
-With the autumn phase comes this inner critic.
-We are way more self-critical during this phase than any other, so that negative self talk is likely more prominent here.
-Couple that with the fact that you’re holding water, bloated and potentially even constipated due to the rise in progesterone you get leading up to your period which can slow your gut down.
-Here, you're looking physically different and your mind is not feeling kind about it.
+Couple that with the fact that you’re holding water, bloated and potentially even constipated.
+A rise in progesterone leading up to your period can slow your gut down, causing some of these symptoms.
+You’re looking physically different and your mind is not feeling kind about it.
 It can be really hard to love yourself during this phase.

 That same hormone dip also creates a release of tension.
 That frustration you might have been feeling about your body in the autumn phase get released.